 Outside of athleisure, the fashion jogger is the epitome of casual – neither restrictive nor slouchy, more comfortable than denim, but less business-oriented than chinos and khakis.

-The Smart Style Gym Joggers Sweatpant, in this case, shines by creating a contrast with tees and tanks.
+Joggers shine by creating a contrast with tees and tanks.
 As you can see from Instagram and street fashion shoots, a short-sleeve tee plus matching joggers and a snapback equals effortless monochrome.

 Even as the streetwear world quickly adopted jogger pants, menswear held them at a distance.
 Amongst blazers and button-downs, the tapered-and-cuffed shape seemed oddly informal and generally out of place.